gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-tracker

-Additional to the above functionality, we can also add some getter and setter functions, such as
+In addition to the above functionality, we can also add some getter and setter functions, such as

 ```cpp
 void changeThreshold(uint64_t newThreshold) {